binref/refinery/README.md

 which will cause the script to run itself again using the interpreter of that environment.
 If you are certain that you want to run [run-pdoc3.py](run-pdoc3.py), there is a command line switch to force the script to run with the current default Python interpreter.
-The script installs the [pdoc3 package][pdoc3] and uses it to generate a HTML documentation for the `refinery` package.
+The script installs the [pdoc3 package][pdoc3] and uses it to generate an HTML documentation for the `refinery` package.
 The documentation can then be found in the subdirectory `html` directly next to this readme file.

 The [tutorials](tutorials) are Jupyter notebooks which you can simply run and execute if your virtual environment has [Jupyter installed][jupyter].